sakthipriyan/sakthipriyan.com/src/2016/01/05/experiment-with-raspberry-pi.draft.md

 At that time, I didn't find a real need to use GPIOs.
 Few weeks later I was totally feed up with the power cuts in my hometown.
 Worse, I couldn't figure out if the situation is improving or not.
-Also, I needed a mechanism to systematically record the ON/OFF data, so that it can be analysed.
+So, I needed a mechanism to systematically record the power ON/OFF data, so that it can be analysed.
+Seems that this can be done with Raspberry Pi.
+So, started

 ### Set up